nikkivill/PAANN/README.md

 - Mapped genes are linked to external websites to provide functional information (PAN-GO/Ensembl GRCh37)
 - Provides population-specific summary statistics of positive selection for SNPs
 - Generates interactive graph visualizations of the summary statistics
-- Download data as a .txt file with SNP information and summary statistics values
+- Download data as a .txt file with SNP information, summary statistics, average and standard deviations
 - Download summary statistics graphs as .png files

 #### Installation: